up

 Community Engagement Cluster

-• Provide personalized consultation services to connect seniors to meaningful volunteer opportunities (50+ Network).
+• Provide services to connect seniors to meaningful volunteer opportunities (50+ Network).

-• Recognize senior volunteer contributions annually by honoring two older adults with the Neal Potter Path of Achievement Award.
+• Recognize senior volunteer contributions annually by honoring two older adults with the Neal Potter Path of Achievement Award and provide volunteer appreciation services to senior volunteers.

-• Continue the Senior Fellows program which taps the experience and skills of retired older adults across a range of issues from affordable housing to transportation options.
+• Continue the Senior Fellows program which taps the experience and skills of retired older adults to support outreach, training, and other services at the Volunteer Center.

 Office of Consumer Protection

-• Collaborate with legislators and consumer organizations to enact and enhance laws designed to protect older adults from deceptive trade practices.
+• Strengthen partnerships with legislators and consumer organizations to develop, refine, and advocate for laws that safeguard older adults from deceptive trade practices, ensuring their well-being and financial security remain a community priority.

 Department of Environmental Protection

-• Offer an exemption for curbside refuse and recycling services to any individual who, because of physical limitations (disability or age), is unable to bring containers to the curb.
+• Offer an alternative point of collection for curbside refuse and recycling services to any individual who, because of physical limitations (disability or age), is unable to bring containers to the curb.

 Office of Public Information